"Cast from the Past"

 This large size oak stove by The Summit Foundry Co., of LaCross, WI, stands 61" high, with a 27" sq. footprint and an 18" firepot for wood.
 3 mica windows to view the fire .

-A New York stove, with 14 ceramic tiles of a daisy design, and 6 doors with mica windows, (80 in all), the Patria is a very unique and beautiful stove, with lots of daisy and leaf patterning all around.
+A New York stove, with 14 ceramic tiles of a daisy design, and 6 doors with mica windows, (80 in all), the Patria is a very unique and beautiful stove.
 Designed for use with coal, the stove stands 46" high, with a 22" base, and three sided view of the fire glow.
 Circa 1900.

 Beautiful baseburner by Scranton Stove Works, 1905-1910.
 Standing 66" high, with a 27" base,15" firepot, this stove has 70 mica windows and a removable coal chute extension.